Azure/Azure-Sentinel/Solutions/SAP/Playbooks/INSTALLATION.md

 ## Add the workflow parameters to the Logic App (Standard)

 14. Navigate to the Logic App and open the `Parameters` view under "Workflows".
 15. Paste the content of the `workflowparameters.json` file of your desired playbook folder.
 Find the file from above table.
+Maintain your values as described on the [blog series](https://blogs.sap.com/2023/05/22/from-zero-to-hero-security-coverage-with-microsoft-sentinel-for-your-critical-sap-security-signals-youre-gonna-hear-me-soar-part-1/).
 Save the parameters.

 ## Add the workflow to the Logic App (Standard)